wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 - Validate recovery code or PUK
 - Auto-correct characters typed on the fly

-#### Validating scanned QR code
+#### Validating Scanned QR Code

 To validate an activation code scanned from QR code, you can use `OtpUtil.parseFromActivationCode()` function.
-You have to provide the code, with or without the signature part.
+You have to provide the code with or without the signature part.
 For example:

 ```java
 final String scannedCode = "VVVVV-VVVVV-VVVVV-VTFVA#aGVsbG8.....gd29ybGQ=";